Skip to content

 "MPD involves actively managing the pressure in the wellbore, and the ability to hold a near Constant Bottom Hole Pressure (CBHP)."

-Sensitivity to conditions
+Sensitivity to well conditions

 Rig time

-Cost
+Cost considerations

 Two Enhanced Drilling engineers reviewing technical drawings beside subsea equipment in a workshop.

-12 Critical Questions to Ask Before Selecting
+12 Critical Questions to Evaluate Before Selecting MPD

 1. Does the added cost of MPD justify the benefit?